tonypdmtr/TBoot/README.md

 `HARD_FLOW_CONTROL` enables RTS/CTS control and requires the corresponding definition of `RTS_LINE` and `CTS_LINE` pins.
-Unless your device is connected to equipment that requires hard flow control at all times, and cannot possibly function without it, you should disable this setting.
-This way, TBoot will also allow updates when either flow control lines are damaged or disconnected.
-Whether your application uses flow control or not is irrelevant as you can always update that to the other possibility at a later time.
+Unless your device is connected to equipment that requires hard flow control at all times, and cannot possibly function without it, you should leave this setting disabled.
+This way, TBoot will also allow updates when flow control lines are either damaged or disconnected.
+Whether your application uses flow control or not is irrelevant as you can always update that aspect to the alternate possibility at any later time.

 `RXINV` will invert the SCI RX line.
 Some circuits require inversion to work correctly.